 Amount Heading Description £500 equipment To ensure bloodbike transportation equipment is fit for purpose £2,200 Service costs To ensure rider safety through regualr service of bloodbikes £2,300 Mileage costs Fuel cost of transporting blood on a 100 mile round trip every night

-Freewheelers has been operating across the South West but this specific project will focus on Bristol area where the blood and plasma is collected and delivered to the Great Western Air Ambulance base, and Devizes where the Wiltshire Air Ambulance is based.
+Freewheelers operates across the South West. but this specific project focusses on Bristol where the blood and plasma is collected and delivered to the Great Western Air Ambulance base, (due to relocate end of 2018) and Semington where the Wiltshire Air Ambulance is now based.

 All potential recipients of the critical care service available on an air ambulance. this will include the local residents of the community and the influx of tourists staying or passing through the areas we serve.
 It could even be our own volunteers or their family and friends when not riding a bloodbike.

-Our charity is located in Bristol where the Southmead NHS hospital that supplies the blood is based, so we can quickly collect and replenish blood and plasma for the Great Western Air ambulance also located in Bristol.
-We are then already on the 100 mile round trip to deliver to Wiltshire Air Ambulance.
-Our volunteers are all trained in handling of the supplies and advanced riders to make service efficiently delivered.
+Our charity is located in Bristol where the Southmead NHS hospital that supplies the blood is based, we can quickly collect and replenish blood and plasma for the Great Western Air ambulance also located in Bristol, then set off on the 100 mile round trip to deliver to Wiltshire Air Ambulance.
+The route is shaped like a heart reflecting the passion our volunteers have for this service.
+All are trained in handling of supplies & are advanced riders to make our service efficient and effective.